diatomic/diy/README.md

-## DIY is a data-parallel out-of-core library
+## DIY2 is a data-parallel out-of-core library

 DIY2 is a data-parallel library for implementing scalable algorithms that can execute both in-core and out-of-core.
 The same program can be executed with one or more threads per MPI